ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 ## Step 2.8 - Add Snort rule

 Let's add a new IDS rule.
 Again we will do this via a pre-approved playbook already in controller.
 Log out of controller, and log in as user `opsids` - the IDPS operator in charge of the IDPS.
 Navigate to **Templates**.
-There is a pre-created playbook available to add a rule to Snort.
+There is a pre-created job template called **Add IDPS Rule** available to add a rule to Snort.
 Execute it by clicking on the small rocket icon.
 But as you see, instead of bringing you to the jobs output, you will be faced with a survey:

 ![Automation controller survey](images/controller_snort_survey.png)